ghodulik95/chromebook-nautilus-desktop/README.md

         Option "NaturalScrolling" "true"
     EndSection

-Save and reboot/logout and back in. *I have not looked into momentum scrolling so I cannot say how easy or difficult that is to enable or implement.
-I might look into it in the future.*
+Save and reboot/logout and back in. *I have not looked into mousepad momentum scrolling so I cannot say how easy or difficult that is to enable or implement.
+I might look into it in the future.
+I have found the default mousepad scrolling sensitivity great.
+Touchscreen momentum scrolling DOES work (at least on Chrome).*

 ### 6.3.
 Add necessary repositories